 A nine-member coalition, headed by People for the Ethical Treatment of Animals, on May 19, 2017 formally petitioned the USDA Animal & Plant Health Inspection Service to initiate the federal rulemaking process to make breeding either white tigers or lion/tiger hybrids, as Siegfried & Roy did to maintain their menagerie, a violation of the Animal Health Protection Act of 2002 and the Animal Welfare Act of 1966.

-Charged the petitioners to the USDA, which has yet to act in response, “Despite the known risks and lack of conservation value associated with breeding to create white tigers, exhibitors like Siegfried & Roy continue to mislead the public into believing that they are a rare subspecies rather than a genetic anomaly.
+Charged the petitioners to the USDA, which never acted in response, “Despite the known risks and lack of conservation value associated with breeding to create white tigers, exhibitors like Siegfried & Roy continue to mislead the public into believing that they are a rare subspecies rather than a genetic anomaly.
 Siegfried & Roy have had as many as 58 white tigers in their inventory at one time.
 The pair continue to breed to create white tigers for exhibition at Siegfried & Roy’s Secret Garden at the Mirage in Las Vegas.”

 Petition spotlighted “Joe Exotic” years before Netflix